murggu/azure-synapse-terraform/README.md

 ## Notes
 See notes below for additional info:

 - A public IP is added to Azure Storage Account and Azure Synapse firewall rules to enable the deployment.
-That rule could be removed once the deployment is finished.
+That rule could be removed once the deployment is finished, only limiting jumphost access.
 - Change `enable_syn_sqlpool` and `enable_syn_sparkpool` values if you wanna deploy any of those pools.